Barbara Eden: Harper Valley PTA and later career

-Personal life: Jeannie Out of the Bottle
+Personal life

-Eden wrote a memoir, Jeannie Out of the Bottle, which was released on April 5, 2011, by Crown Archetype, a division of Random House.
-It debuted at number 14 on The New York Times Best Seller List.Jeannie Out of the Bottle chronicles her personal life and Hollywood career of more than 50 years, and includes intimate details about her early childhood, her rise to popularity in her teens and early 20s, her co-stars over the years, and her work leading up to I Dream of Jeannie.
-It also covers her marriages to Michael Ansara (1958–1974), Charles Fegert (1977–1982), and Jon Eicholtz (1991–present), and her "emotional breakdown" following the 2001 death of her son Matthew Ansara of a drug overdose.
+Eden wrote the memoir Jeannie Out of the Bottle, published on April 5, 2011 by Crown Archetype, a division of Random House.
+It debuted at number 14 on The New York Times Best Seller list.

+Jeannie Out of the Bottle chronicles her personal life and Hollywood career of more than 50 years and includes intimate details about her early childhood, her rise to popularity in her teens and early 20s, her co-stars over the years, and her work leading to I Dream of Jeannie.
+It also covers her marriages to Michael Ansara (1958–1974), Charles Fegert (1977–1982), and Jon Eicholtz (1991–present), and her "emotional breakdown" following the 2001 death of her son Matthew Ansara (1965–2001) from a drug overdose.

-In June 2021, Eden revealed while talking about her children's book Barbara and the Djinn, that her husband Jon Eicholtz and she had recovered from COVID-19.
+In her 90s, Eden continues to spend time with her husband, family, dog Bentley and friends.

 Honors

 On November 17, 1988, Eden received a star on the Hollywood Walk of Fame for her contributions to television.
-In 1990, the University of West Los Angeles School of Law granted Eden an honorary doctor of laws degree.
+In 1990, the University of West Los Angeles law school granted Eden an honorary doctor of laws degree.